 Explains schizophrenia, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

-Many people who are diagnosed with schizophrenia are able to live happy and fulfilling lives, even if they continue to experience symptoms.
+Many people who get a schizophrenia diagnosis are able to live happy and fulfilling lives, even if they continue to have symptoms.
+It can help to:

 - Try to get enough sleep.
 Sleeping well can make you feel calmer and more able to cope.
 If you feel tired, you are more likely to feel stressed or worried and find it difficult to manage your symptoms.
-(See our advice on sleep problems.)
+See our advice on sleep problems.